ARMmbed/mbed-os/docs/design-documents/features/storage/SecureStore/SecureStore_design.md

 As such, it offers all KVStore APIs, with additional security options (which can be selected using the creation flags at set).
 These include:

 - Encryption: Data is encrypted using the AES-CTR encryption method, with a randomly generated 8-byte IV.
 Key is derived from [Device Key](../../../../../../mbed-os/features/device_key/README.md), using the NIST SP 800-108 KDF in counter mode spec, where salt is the key trimmed to 32 bytes, with "ENC" as prefix.
 Flag here is called "require confidentiality flag".
-- Authentication: A 16-byte CMAC is calculated on all stored data (including metadata) and stored at the end of the record.
-When reading the record, calculated CMAC is compared with the stored one.
-In the case of encryption, CMAC is calculated on the encrypted data.
-The key used for generating the CMAC is derived from [Device Key](../../../../../../mbed-os/features/device_key/README.md), where salt is the key trimmed to 32 bytes, with "AUTH" as prefix.
-Flag here is called "Require integrity flag".
 - Rollback protection: (Requires authentication) CMAC is stored in a designated rollback protected storage (also of KVStore type) and compared to when reading the data under the same KVStore key.
 A missing or different key in the rollback protected storage results in an error.
 The flag here is called "Require replay protection flag".
 - Write once: Key can only be stored once and can't be removed.
 The flag here is called "Write once flag".

+SecureStore maintains data integrity using a record CMAC.
+This 16-byte CMAC is calculated on all stored data (including key & metadata) and stored at the end of the record.
+When reading the record, SecureStore compares the calculated CMAC with the stored one.
+In the case of encryption, CMAC is calculated on the encrypted data.
+The key used for generating the CMAC is derived from [Device Key](../../../../../../mbed-os/features/device_key/README.md), where salt is the key trimmed to 32 bytes, with "AUTH" as prefix.

 ![SecureStore Layers](./SecureStore_layers.jpg)

 ### Data layout